External memory (psychology)

-External memory is memory that uses cues from the environment to aid remembrance of ideas and sensations.
-When a person uses something beside one's own internal memory tricks, traits, or talents to help them remember certain events, facts, or even things to do, they are using an external memory aid.
+External memory is memory that uses cues from the environment to aid in the remembrance of ideas and sensations.
+When a person uses something besides their own internal memory tricks, traits, or talents to help remember certain events, facts, or even things to do, they are using an external memory aid.
 External memory aids are used every day.
-A large part of these aids come from technology; people use their smartphones to remind them when they have meetings and Facebook reminds people of their friends' birthdays.
+A large part of these aids comes from technology; people use their smartphones to remind them when they have meetings, and Facebook reminds people of their friends' birthdays.
 These aids also include taking notes in class, carrying a grocery list to the supermarket, or jotting down dates on a planner.
 Even people, or prompters, can be used as external memory aids.